PSY6983-2021/picard_project/README.md

 <br> Four python scripts can be found in the [scripts folder](https://github.com/PSY6983-2021/picard_project/tree/main/scripts):
 * [main.py](https://github.com/PSY6983-2021/picard_project/blob/main/scripts/main.py) : main script calling functions in prepping_data.py and building_model.py.
 This script also includes code to save the train and test sets (in numpy format), the coefficients of the regression model (in nii.gz format), the model (in pickle format), the output of the permutation test (in json format) and the bootstrap test (in pickle format).
 * [data_to_json.py](https://github.com/PSY6983-2021/picard_project/blob/main/scripts/data_to_json.py) : script to save the fmri data (predictive variable), the target variable (predicted variable) and the group variable (for non iid data: multiple observations per participant, optional) in json format.
-* [prepping_data.py](https://github.com/PSY6983-2021/picard_project/blob/main/scripts/prepping_data.py) : script to load data in Nifti-like format and to extract the signal according to a nilearn pre-defined mask or to a pre-computed mask.
+* [prepping_data.py](https://github.com/PSY6983-2021/picard_project/blob/main/scripts/prepping_data.py) : script to load the fMRI data in Nifti-like format and to extract the signal according to a nilearn pre-defined mask or to a pre-computed mask.
 * [building_model.py](https://github.com/PSY6983-2021/picard_project/blob/main/scripts/building_model.py) : script to compute the regression model, the permutation test and the bootstrap test.

 The requirements to run the python scripts can also found in the [scripts folder](https://github.com/PSY6983-2021/picard_project/tree/main/scripts) in the [requirements.txt](https://github.com/PSY6983-2021/picard_project/blob/main/scripts/requirements.txt) file.
 See also the [scripts_instruction.txt](https://github.com/PSY6983-2021/picard_project/blob/main/scripts/scripts_instruction.txt) for more details.